Legends-of-Gramdatis/gramados-v2/lore markdowns/questlines/Pieces of What Remains.md

 ### Page - Marcel Wheel Return 3
 **Text:**
 ```
 Heh...
 I'm not picky.
-Doesn't have to be the cassette — just something that sounds like back then.\nWarm chords, soft vocals, a touch of longing.
-Something that remembers, you know?\n\n...You know that burnt-out house past the corner of Drabus and Old Hay?
-The one barely standing?\nKid used to live there — maybe seventeen, tops.
+Doesn't have to be the cassette — just something that sounds like back then.
+Warm chords, soft vocals, a touch of longing.
+Something that remembers, you know?

+...You know that burnt-out house past the corner of Drabus and Old Hay?
+The one barely standing?
+Kid used to live there — maybe seventeen, tops.
 Always dragging that boombox around.
 ```
 **Player Input:**
-- [Continue]
+- What happened to him?
+---

 ### Page - Marcel Wheel Return 4
 **Text:**
 ```
 He'd sit out on the steps in the evenings, playing tapes.
 Real quiet stuff.
 Dreamy, maybe a bit sad.
+But it fit.
-But it fit.\nEven when the wind carried the music crooked, it still sounded... whole.\n\nOne night the house caught fire.
+Even when the wind carried the music crooked, it still sounded... whole.

+One night the house caught fire.
 Never saw the kid again.
 Folks say he made it out, moved south.
+I dunno.
-I dunno.\nBut part of me thinks the music's still in there somewhere.
+But part of me thinks the music's still in there somewhere.
 Just stuck in the ashes.
 ```
 **Player Input:**
 - I'll see if I can find it.